techidaily/site-review-topics/source/_posts/in-2024-how-to-fix-my-lava-blaze-pro-5g-location-is-wrong-drfone-by-drfone-virtual-android.md

 - Tap the Share icon.
 If you don't see this icon, tap More and then Share.
 - Choose the app where you want to share the link to the map.

-## Part 3: FAQ: All You Wanna Know about Location Changing on Your Lava Blaze Pro 5G

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/g6xXIR_Uh1A?si=TMXzklPEY50MUM05" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n4cc4BSqJls?si=Hkd9vwQDqeCGN7XG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: FAQ: All You Wanna Know about Location Changing on Your Lava Blaze Pro 5G

 ### 1\.
 How can I add my favorite route as favorite?